 About the Bureau of Communications

 Communications provides information about City government to the public and to City employees.
 It also promotes the quality of life in the city by hosting special events.
 It is responsible for graphic, photo, video, audio and information services.
 It conducts major promotional campaigns and news conferences and issues news releases and media advisories.
 It produces items for the web as well as television programs and commercials and administers several special events hosted by the city.
 The Bureau manages the government access cable television channel and ensures compliance with the City’s Cable Television Franchise agreement.
 It arranges public appearances for City officials and conducts citizen outreach campaigns.
 The Bureau documents City events on photo and video, maintains the City’s large contemporary and historical print, negative slide and video collections.
-It responds to Freedom of Information inquiries.
+It also responds to Freedom of Information inquiries.
 It produces multimedia presentations and supplies audiovisual equipment for the City’s marketing, promotion, advertising, documentation, training and development needs and books public tours of City Hall.